Michael Koth

-Michael Koth (born 16 October 1955) is a German National Bolshevik, supporter of North Korea, and advocate for the Querfront political strategy.
+Michael Koth (born 16 October 1955) is a German National Bolshevik, supporter of North Korea’s Juche ideology, and advocate for the Querfront political strategy.

 He was a member of multiple socialist parties until becoming the leader of the national communist Workers' Party of Germany.
 Koth later went on to become a founding member of the Kampfbund Deutscher Sozialisten, a German Neo-nazi organisation, which aimed to unite the far-left and far-right through the Querfront strategy.

 Life

 Koth was born on 16 October 1955 in Berlin-Steglitz, where he grew up as an only child.
 Koth played football in Realschule and came into contact with the West Berlin section of the FDJ through his friends, which he subsequently joined on 7 October 1969.
 After his anti-communist parents found out that Koth had joined the GDR-aligned organisation, tensions in the household grew, which ultimately resulted in Koth moving out of his parents' house at the age of 16.

 Koth completed his apprenticeship at the Deutsche Reichsbahn (later S-Bahn Berlin), for which he continued to work until being dismissed due to being a member of the far-right KDS in April 2004.

 After returning from a business trip with the Deutsche Reichsbahn in Tirana, during which the inner-German border was opened, Koth visited several former high-ranking members of the East German regime, including Erich Honecker, Heinz Keßler, and Erich Mielke.
 Koth later claimed that he was the last to visit Honecker and his wife before they fled Germany.